abhishekdubey94/Docker/Docker/README.md

 - ps --all - it lists all the containers that we ever created
 - create &lt;image name> - creates the image
 - start &lt;image name or id> - start the image, -a will attach and show the output
+- log &lt;container id> - To view the logs of the container(stopped or running)
-- stop - to stop the container, give id or name of the container to stop (gives some time to process to cleanup)
+- stop &lt;container id> - to stop the container, give id or name of the container to stop (gives some time to process to cleanup)
-- kill - to kill the container immediately
+- kill &lt;container id> - to kill the container immediately
 - rm - to remove the container
 - images - to list the images
 - rmi - to remove the image (make sure no container of this image is running)